-Nishimura & Asahi was established through the integration of Nishimura & Partners and Kokusai Bumon (International Division) of Asahi Law Offices on July 1, 2007.
-With the recent changes in the Japanese legal system and a series of Japanese legislative reforms increasing the demand for highly-skilled Japanese law-qualified attorneys and a greater demand to assist on large, complicated transactions, Nishimura & Partners and Kokusai Bumon of Asahi Law Offices reached a common understanding to offer superior quality and the most comprehensive legal services in Japan as a one-stop solution.
-Through the enhancement of professional and organizational synergies due to the expansion in scale of the firms, an unprecedented level of client service is made possible in highly specialized and complex areas of commercial law.
-Nishimura & Asahi understands its clients' growing needs and is proud to uphold the fundamental philosophy of both firms: an uncompromising commitment to excellence.
+Nishimura & Asahi is one of Japan's premier full-service law firms, covering all aspects of domestic and international business and corporate activity.
+Established through the integration of Nishimura & Partners and Kokusai Bumon (International Division) of Asahi Law Offices on July 1, 2007, Nishimura & Asahi is the largest law firm in Japan.
+The firm currently has over 400 Japanese and foreign lawyers and employs over 500 support staff, including tax accountants, and one of the largest teams of paralegals in Japan.
+Through the enhancement of professional and organisational synergies due to the expansion in scale of the firm, an unprecedented level of client service is made possible in highly specialised and complex areas of commercial law.
+Nishimura & Asahi understands its clients' growing needs and its fully integrated team of lawyers and professional staff are proud to share the same fundamental philosophy: an uncompromising commitment to excellence.